dvollrath/StudyGuide/ideas/incentives.md

 If this is true, then allowing profits for innovations doesn't just change the size of the slices of pie, it makes the pie smaller today.
 Again, this might be worth it.
 We might accept a smaller pie today, and labor and capital might accept smaller slices of that smaller pie today, if in return we get more innovation and a rapidly growing pie over time.

 ## The amount of research
 The general result of the prior sub-section indicates that the profits behind innovation necessitate some deviation from perfect factor markets.
 But that general result doesn't inform us about how much research and development effort will be put in.
 We can try and be a little more specific about that by thinking about the incentives for innovators.
+In the textbook there are very specific models (Romer, Schumpeter) about how those profits arise, what the imperfect markets look like, and what this does to R&D choices.
+Here we're going to treat things from a slightly higher level.

 Think of things from the perspective of a firm deciding whether to employ some workers in R&D, in the hopes of generating an innovation that will in turn generate profits.
 Our basic economic intuition is that they will employ R&D workers until the marginal benefit of R&D (the extra profits they could earn from their innovations) is equal to the marginal cost of those R&D workers, which is their wage.